Indian Art History

 The salabhanjika's female features, like breasts and hips, are often exaggerated.

-Frequently these sculpted figures display complex hairdos and an abundance of jewelry.
+Frequently these sculpted figures display complex hairdos and an abundance of jewellery.

 The symbolism changed over the course of time and the salabhanjika became figures used as ornamental carvings, usually located in the area where worshipers engage in circumambulation, near the garbhagriha of many Hindu temples.